Gum Disease Treatment in Tinley Park, IL

 What’s So Bad About Losing a Tooth?

 Is it a big problem to lose a tooth?
 I mean nobody dies from it, right?
 Right, but losing even one tooth can cause the adjacent teeth to shift and move – not good.
 This can impact chewing and the ability to absorb proper nutrition from food.
 Other bad things can happen.
 Your face will change shape, combining with bone loss over time to give a “sunken” look.
 This can make you appear older than you really are.
 The way you talk can be affected.
-Because it’s harder to chew with missing teeth, you may lean towards softer foods and more carbohydrates, which can result in weight gain.
+Because it’s harder to chew with missing teeth, you may lean toward softer foods and more carbohydrates, which can result in weight gain.
 The best method to treat a missing tooth (or missing teeth) is with dental implants.
 An implant can replace one tooth or several.
 They can be constructed to look so natural that even dentists have to look hard to see the difference.